 Whistleblower Retaliation: Risks Both Sides Need to Know

-What is your first thought when you hear the word “whistleblower”?
+Get a QuoteWhat is your first thought when you hear the word “whistleblower”?
 Is it positive or negative?
-Do you think that’s a brave person, or maybe a reckless one?
+Do you think that’s a brave, or maybe a reckless person?
 Do you know anybody who is a whistleblower?
-If you are an employer, how would you react if there was a whistleblower in your company?
+If you are an employer, how would you react if your company had a whistleblower?

 Even if you don’t know any of them, whistleblowers are around.
 SEC Whistleblower Advocates indicate in their statistics report that they received more than 12,200 whistleblower submissions in the fiscal year 2021.
-The same report also shows that whistleblowers received more than $1.1 billion in reward in the same period.
+The same report also shows that whistleblowers received more than $1.1 billion in rewards in the same period.

 However, when we look at the statistics from OSHA, we can notice that more than 70% of whistleblower complaints get dismissed or withdrawn.
 Many agencies work with whistleblowers, check the validity of their claims, and provide advice on how to proceed with the matter.
 That’s how you can be certain that the claim will be handled properly.